jupyterlab/jupyterlab/docs/source/developer/css.rst

 When in doubt, there is little harm done in parents adding selectors to children.

-Commonly useful CSS selectors
+Commonly used CSS selectors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following common CSS class names are treated as public.
+We use CSS selectors to decide which context menu items to display and what command to invoke when a keyboard shortcut is used.
+The following common CSS selectors are intended to be used for adding context menu items and keyboard shortcuts.

 **CSS classes that target widgets and their children**
 -  ``jp-Activity``: applied to elements in the main work area